tendermint/spec/rust-spec/lightclient/detection/detection.md

 # ***This an unfinished draft.
 Comments are welcome!***

-**TODO:** Peerset definitions and function should go to supervisor.
-Especially replace primary only happens there.

 **TODO:** in an updated verification spec:
 The state of the Lightstore needs to go.
 LatestVerified can keep the name but will ignore state as it will not exist anymore.